beckn/beckn-onix/docs/user_guide.md

 ## Running Beckn-ONIX locally

 - In order for people new to Beckn who want to try out Beckn on their own machine, choose the option to "Set up a network on your local machine" in the main screen.
 The all in one installation has preconfigured values for variables and so pretty much does not ask for any input.
+- In order to run the installation on a Macintosh computer, run the following command in the terminal where you run the install before you start the installation. `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.
+Ensure you close the terminal after installation, so this setting does not affect other docker containers you might install.

 ## Upgrading to a new version